AlexDunmow/y-supabase/README.md

 A Supabase Realtime provider for Yjs, a high-performance CRDT for building collaborative applications that sync automatically.

+## Disclaimer
 Please note that this package is currently in its early stages of development and ~~may~~ does have rough edges.
 Reliability is still being worked out.
 API will likely change dramatically.
+It is not recommended to use this in a production environment.

 Contributions and feedback are greatly appreciated!